 In the framework of GR, a local coordinate, denoted as $x$, is defined on spacetime to represent a specific point on a manifold.
-Given that spacetime possesses a physical reality in GR due to its interaction with matter, a point in spacetime is often regarded as a physical entity that is universally shared, even though its value is dependent on the local coordinate.
-Conversely, from the quantum perspective, the position $x$ of a particle is discerned as a measured value after applying a position operator $\hat{X}$, showing one of the eigenvalues of $\hat{X}$.
-Given that the ``measured outcome" represents what an observer perceives post-experiment, a position in quantum theory is more of a readout than an intrinsic physical entity.
+Given that spacetime possesses a physical reality in GR due to its interaction with matter, a point is often regarded as a physical entity that is universally shared, even though the value of the point is dependent on the local coordinate.
+Conversely, from the quantum perspective, the position $x$ of a particle is discerned as a measured value after applying a position operator, $\hat{X}$, showing one of the eigenvalues of $\hat{X}$.
+As the ``measured outcome" represents what an observer perceives post-experiment, a position in quantum theory is more of a readout than an intrinsic physical entity.

-Importantly, the construction of the quantum operator $\hat{X}$ is contingent upon the measurement device utilized.
-In this paper, we refer to the device used to measure position as a ``ruler".
-A captivating thought experiment arises when one considers promoting the ruler itself as a state vector in Hilbert space.
-This proposition seems natural, especially when considering that the rulers used in all physical experiments are made of an ordinary matter.
+Importantly, since the readout values can be defined arbitrarily, the construction of $\hat{X}$ depends on the measurement device employed, much like the choice of local coordinates.
+In this paper, we refer to the device used to measure position as the ``ruler''.
+A thought experiment arises when one considers treating the ruler itself as a state vector in Hilbert space, a natural proposition given that all rulers used in physical experiments are composed of ordinary matter existing in the universe.

-Let's consider three identical bar rulers, denoted as ruler~A, ruler~B, and ruler~C, that can be used to measure the position of an object.
+Consider three identical bar rulers, denoted as ruler~A, ruler~B, and ruler~C, that can be used to measure the position of an object.
 Each ruler is marked with ticks to indicate position, and the spacings between these ticks are consistent.
 Within the framework of a Hilbert space, a single tick from ruler~A can be selected and represented as a state vector as follows:

-Here, $x$ denotes the position value of the tick, while $|\cdots \rangle_A$ indicates that the reading is taken from ruler~A. It's crucial to note that $|\psi_A \rangle$ must always be $|x\rangle_A$, since ruler~A is interpreting its own tick.
-Now, let's consider a entangled state of the rulers as described in Fig.~\ref{fig:thought}, which is expressed as below.
+Here, $x$ denotes the position value of the tick, while $|\cdots \rangle_A$ indicates that the reading is taken from ruler~A. It's crucial to note that $|\psi_A \rangle$ must equal $|x\rangle_A$, since ruler~A is interpreting its own tick.
+Now, let's consider a below quantum state of the rulers.

 If there is no specific, representative ruler in this universe, a condition that must hold true when the PR is valid, one should be able to switch the readout reference from ruler~A to ruler~B or ruler~C, since the rulers are identical.
 Let's consider a case where the reference is switched to ruler~C, and examine how the states of ruler~A (the one being switched), ruler~B (the one not involved in the switching), and ruler~C (the one that is to be switched to) are affected.
 This switching is achieved by simply reading the values from the ticks of ruler~C. Therefore, if we have $|\psi_C\rangle = |z_3\rangle_C$ by interpreting $|\psi_C\rangle$ with ruler~C itself, it becomes possible to express the full quantum state of all rulers using ruler~C instead of using ruler~A, by keeping in mind that the spacing between the ticks are equidistant.